stryker-mutator/stryker-js/packages/stryker/README.md

 If the test runner decides to use the port it should be available for use.

 #### Global timeout in milliseconds
-**Command line:** `--timeoutMs 5000`
+**Command line:** `--timeoutMS 5000`
-**Config file:** `timeoutMs: 5000`
+**Config file:** `timeoutMS: 5000`
 **Default value:** `5000`
 **Mandatory**: no
 **Description:**
 When Stryker is mutating code, it cannot determine indefinitely whether or not a code mutation results in an infinite loop (see [Halting problem](https://en.wikipedia.org/wiki/Halting_problem)).
 In order to battle infinite loops, a test run gets killed after a certain period of time.
-This period is configurable with two settings: `timeoutMs` and `timeoutFactor`.
+This period is configurable with two settings: `timeoutMS` and `timeoutFactor`.
 To calculate the actual timeout in milliseconds the, following formula is used:

 ```
-timeoutForTestRunMs = netTimeMs * timeoutFactor + timeoutMs + overheadMs
+timeoutForTestRunMs = netTimeMs * timeoutFactor + timeoutMS + overheadMs
 ```

 Both `netTimeMs` and `overheadMs` are calculated during the initial test run.
 They are logged on `info` level.
 For example when `overheadMs` is 92 and `netTimeMs` is 5: `Initial test run succeeded.
 Ran 6 tests in 4 seconds (net 5 ms, overhead 92 ms).`

 With `timeoutFactor` you can configure the allowed deviation relative to the time of a normal test run.
 Tweak this if you notice that mutants are prone to creating slower code, but not infinite loops.
-`timeoutMs` lets you configure an absolute deviation.
+`timeoutMS` lets you configure an absolute deviation.
 Use it, if you run Stryker on a busy machine and you need to wait longer to make sure that the code indeed entered an infinite loop.

 #### Timeout factor
 **Command line:** `--timeoutFactor 1.5`